Hostile Takeover

 “You’re a bit mean, but I’m still willing to let you go if you let us go,” N offered.

 The cultist sighed.
 “All this dialogue is wasted on you, isn’t it?
 There’s no satisfaction to be had in confronting someone as dogmatically loyal as you.
 Nothing but admonishment.
 So be it.
-You’ve been a bad dog, N.”
+You’ve been a bad dog, little N.”

 “Nah.”